I am not a Nordea customer. Why did I receive a letter about Nordea’s re-domiciliation?

-No. There is no need to make amendments to the substance of the general terms and conditions.
-However, we will update the names of the service providers and the information on the supervisory authorities in our terms and conditions.
-This information will also be stated in the letter sent to you.
+No. There has been no need to make amendments to the substance of the general terms and conditions.
+However, we updated the names of the service providers and the information on the supervisory authorities in our terms and conditions.
+This information was also stated in the letter sent to you.

 After the re-domiciliation, Nordea will offer banking services in Finland under the name Nordea Bank Abp.

 How will the re-domiciliation affect my deposit guarantee cover in Finland?

 Our customers’ deposits are covered by the Finnish deposit guarantee scheme.
 The Finnish deposit guarantee scheme covers deposits up to 100,000 euros.
 In addition, a deposit is compensated in full if the funds in the account have been obtained from the sale of a flat or house in the customer’s own use and they are intended for the purchase of another flat or house for the customer’s own use.
 Such additional cover is valid for six month as of the date on which the funds were deposited in the account.

 What will happen to my deposit guarantee if I have deposited 100,000 euros with Nordea in Finland and 50,000 krone with Nordea in Denmark?